-Section 2.1 Your eligibility requirements You are eligible for membership in our plan as long as: You have both Medicare Part A and Medicare Part B - and - you live in our geographic service area (Section 2.2 below describes our service area).
-Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it. - and - you are a United States citizen or are lawfully present in the United States
+Section 2.
+What makes you eligible to be a plan member?
+Section 2.1 Your eligibility requirements You are eligible for membership in our plan as long as: You have both Medicare Part A and Medicare Part B and - you live in our geographic service area (Section 2.2 below describes our service area).
+Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it. and - you are a United States citizen or are lawfully present in the United States

-Section 2.2 Here is the plan service area for AARP® Medicare Advantage from UHC FL-0007 (HMO-POS)
+Section 2.2 Here is the plan service area for AARP® Medicare Advantage from UHC TX-0010 (HMO-POS)